doublejim/tree-style-tab-compact-dark-style/README.md

-# Tree Style Tab by Piro, compact dark-brown style
+# Tree Style Tab by Piro: compact dark-brown style

 With the update to Firefox Quantum, I was no longer able to use Tab Tree by Sergey Zelentsov.
 Looking for a replacement, I found that Tree Style Tab by piroor (which I used before Tab Tree) is working in Firefox Quantum.